Last Updated on

 Related: Newborn Hacks

-Within the first couple of weeks she had adjusted and sleep much more soundly for it.
+Within the first couple of weeks, she had adjusted and slept much more soundly for it.
 There were a couple of nights that we forgot to use it – and the difference was definitely noticeable!

 Once your baby can roll, swaddling becomes unsafe.
 Dr. Moon (a pediatrician and SIDS researcher) recommends halting swaddling at eight weeks, as some babies do roll this early.

 Our pediatrician told us we were okay to keep her swaddled until she was four months – as this is the average age MOST babies begin rolling.
 Rolling increases the risk of suffocation (especially if you are swaddling arms-in).

 Do not swaddle too loose or too tightly.
 Your swaddle should be loose enough that you can still slide your hand in between the swaddle and your baby’s chest, but not so loose that they can easily break out of the swaddle.